gotttlieb/mixer_chrome_notification/README.md

 # Modification for use

 You can modify the vars presents in the code and automatically will change the texts and get the stream you want to check.
+Ensure to check all files to proper customization.

 # Notification method